serge-community/zing/docs/features/translation_memory.rst

 .. versionadded:: 2.7

-Pootle can also retrieve TM matches stored on Elasticsearch-based TM servers.
+Pootle can retrieve TM matches stored on Elasticsearch-based TM servers.
 These TM servers require
 `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_ to be installed and running.